Raleigh, North CarolinaOccupational Therapist, Duke Raleigh Hospital, PRN

-Durham, North CarolinaClinical Social Worker-DUH Part-time (24hrs) Children's Health Center Social Worker (LCSW Required)
+Durham, North CarolinaClinical Social Worker-PASS Clinic (LCSW Required)

 Durham, North Carolina

 The American Nurses Credentialing Center’s (ANCC) Magnet Recognition Program is the gold standard for recognizing organizations that achieve excellence in quality care outcomes.
 Less than 8 percent of all hospitals have achieved Magnet designation.
 The health system designation demonstrates our commitment to achieving clinical excellence through interdisciplinary collaboration, excellence in nursing practice, a supportive work environment, a culture of safety and to recruiting and retaining top nursing talent.
 Duke University Health System is one of only 16 health systems in the United States to have achieved Magnet status, and one of only three in North Carolina.

 At Duke Nursing, our goal is to provide Opportunities for a Lifetime for today's top nursing and health care professionals.
 Beyond attracting high-quality talent, we also strive to create professional environments that motivate our employees to learn, to grow in their careers, and to achieve their greatest potential.

 Duke Nursing offers an attractive pay structure, and annual performance increases for nursing staff.
 Shift premiums, paid time off, Nurse Loan Forgiveness, certification bonuses, and a unique Clinical Ladder Program that helps you advance your career are added benefits that not only recognize, but reward nursing excellence in patient care.

 NURSE LOAN FORGIVENESS PROGRAM